Athens Combo Ticket Book Your Trip Athens Tourist Pass

 Do not let that discourage you, however.

-The central bus station from where you can hop on a bus to Meteora is located on Liossion street near the train station of Kato Patissia (green line).
+The central bus station, where you can hop on a bus to Meteora, is located on Mission Street near the Kato Patissia train station (green line).
 Visit our Athens maps page to download for free the map of the Athens Metro

-From the train stop, you will need to walk about five to ten minutes to reach the bus terminal.
+You must walk about five to ten minutes from the train stop to the bus terminal.

 Next comes the tricky part.